 04 – Rolls-Royce declares itself bankrupt.
 The British government will buy back the company’s aero engine and aerospace activities in the national interest.

 05 – Apollo 14 lands on the moon near the Fra Mauro crater.
 Alan Shepard and Edgar Mitchell become the 5th and 6th men to walk on the moon and, using a small handcart, make two moonwalks totalling 9 hours 33 minutes, collecting 100 lbs. of moon rock samples.
+TV pictures are transmitted back to earth in colour.

 07 – Swiss women win the right to vote via a referendum.